AIWhisper/anthropic-electron-app-v2/README.md

 ## Credits

-This project is based on the original Linux application developed by the Anthropic team, with significant modifications and improvements contributed by the community.
-Special thanks to all contributors who have helped enhance and optimize the application.
+This project is a macOS-optimized fork of the [anthropic-gui](https://github.com/ezetech/anthropic-gui) project by ezetech, with significant modifications and improvements for macOS compatibility and enhanced API interactions.
+Special thanks to the original developers and all contributors who have helped enhance and optimize the application.

 ## License